Rookout/deployment-examples/python-django/README.md

 - Log in to the [Rookout IDE](https://app.rookout.com/)
 - Set up your debug session by selecting the Python app you started.
 See [Debug session setup](https://docs.rookout.com/docs/debug-session-setup) for more information
-- Add the source code according to the following [instructions](https://docs.rookout.com/docs/source-repos/).
-In this case, use the [local filesystem option](https://docs.rookout.com/docs/source-repos/) to associate the code in your local 'python-django' folder.
+- Rookout should automatically fetch and auto load your source code repository.
+For more details on how this works, refer to the following link: [Source Repo setup](https://docs.rookout.com/docs/source-repos/).
 - Open the file 'manage.py'
 - Add a Breakpoint next to a line of code by clicking next the the line number in the file viewer
 - Go the the app webpage http://localhost:8001/ and add a todo in order to trigger the Breakpoint